etav/etav.github.io-src/content/projects/Naive_Bayes_Spam_Message_Classifier.md

 ## 4.1 Implementing Baye's Theorem from Scratch

-Baye's theorem calculates the probability of a given class or state given the joint-probability distribution of the input variables (betas).
+Bayes' theorem calculates the probability of a given class or state given the joint-probability distribution of the input variables (betas).
 There are numerous libraries which take care of this for us native to python and R but in order to understand what's happening behind the scenes let's calculate bayes theorem from scratch.

-Here we'll create a ficticuous world in which we're testing patients for HIV.
+Here we'll create a fictitious world in which we're testing patients for HIV.

 **P(HIV)** = The odds of a person having HIV is .015 or 1.5%